 Perhaps the most important function that they serve is that of wildlife habitat.
 The mosaic of open water and herbaceous vegetation in a forested matrix is ideal for a wide variety of songbirds, raptors, mammals, reptiles, and amphibians, especially as surrounding areas are kept relatively undisturbed by human activity.

-The ACF’s Seeps are small, wet areas of groundwater discharge that often form the headwaters of streams.
+The ACF’s seeps are small, wet areas of groundwater discharge that often form the headwaters of streams.
 Their year-round flow of groundwater makes them among the first areas in spring to harbor green vegetation, making them important for black bears and other wildlife seeking sustenance after winter’s privations.
 Certain amphibians also rely on them, including spring and two-lined salamanders.
 They are also important for providing a cold, clean source of water for downstream surface waters and the life they harbor.

 Three seeps have been mapped to date in the ACF, but more are likely to exist.
 Their size and tree cover make them difficult to find using aerial and satellite photography, and direct field observation remains the best way to locate and assess them.